 Range of Uses: Single- and two-family residences, townhomes and small multifamily structures.
 Neighborhood-serving businesses and traditional corner stores may be allowed where current or former commercial use is verified.
-Supporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Conversion to multi-family and commercial uses may be allowed for certain existing historical institutional or other non-residential buildings.
+Agricultural, stormwater management, and Ssupporting public recreational and community facilities allowed (e.g., schools and places of worship).

 Development Character: The density, height, and mass of new development will be consistent with the character and tout ensemble of the surrounding historic neighborhood.
 A variety of types and sizes of development may be appropriate.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.